SIRUI125/web-api-assignment2/README.md

 A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

  + Authentication like login and sign up
- + More new API routes, including parameterised URL
  + More new TMDB API routes with parameterised URL
  + Add new favorite function to assignment
  + Almost fully React integration of GET and POST data from frontend
  + Simple recommend algorithm to implement a recommender
  + Add toprated and latest movies related endpoints
- + More API routes to my movies-api
+ + More API routes from frontend to movies-api
  + Protect routes to some pages
  + Make use of express middleware like error handling
  + Apply password protection by using bcrypt